-During the year ended 30 November 2023, the Company bought back a total of 3,727,000 (2022: 595,414) of its own Ordinary Shares of 10p each for cancellation, being 3.35% of the issued share capital as at 13 March 2023, being the last practicable date before the publication of the previous Annual Report.

-Subsequent to the year end, a further 676,046 Ordinary Shares were bought back for cancellation.
+During the year ended 30 November 2023, the Company bought back a total of 1,337,000 Ordinary Shares (2022: 2,074,713) for cancellation, representing 0.72% of the issued share capital as at 22 March 2023, being the last practicable date prior to the publication of the previous annual report.
+Subsequent to the year end, a further 2,653,326 Ordinary Shares were bought back for cancellation.

-A Special Resolution, numbered 12 in the Notice of Annual General Meeting, will be put to Shareholders at the 2024 AGM for their approval to renew the Company's authority to purchase in the market a maximum of 11,683,466 Ordinary Shares (10% of the shares in issue at 13 March 2024).
-Such authority will expire on the date of the Annual General Meeting in 2025 or after a period of 15 months from the date of the passing of the Resolution, whichever is the earlier.
+A Special Resolution, numbered 11 in the Notice of Annual General Meeting, will be put to Shareholders at the 2024 AGM for their approval to renew the Company's authority to purchase in the market a maximum of 30,256,265 Ordinary Shares (14.99% of the shares in issue at 7 March 2024).
+Such authority will expire on the date of the AGM in 2025 or after a period of 15 months from the date of the passing of the Resolution, whichever is the earlier.

 Purchases of shares will be made within guidelines established from time to time by the Board, but only if it is considered that such purchases would be to the advantage of the Company and its Shareholders when taken as a whole.
-Purchases will be made in the market at prices below the prevailing NAV per share.
+It is intended that, subject to market conditions, available liquidity and the maintenance of the Company's VCT status, shares will be bought back in the market at prices that will maintain a discount that is approximately 5% below the latest published NAV per share, adjusted where appropriate for any dividends in respect of which the Company's shares are trading ex-dividend.
 Under the FCA Listing Rules, the maximum price that may be paid on the exercise of this authority must not exceed 105% of the average of the mid-market quotations for the shares over the five business days immediately preceding the date of purchase.
 The minimum price that may be paid is 10p per share.
 In making purchases, the Company will deal only with member firms of the London Stock Exchange.
-Any shares which are purchased may be cancelled, or held in treasury.
+Any shares which are purchased shall be either cancelled or held in treasury.